 Tiny banners, rolled flowers, lace, quotes, ribbons, the year of the photos.
 There are so many things you can use for your banner.
 Think about your graduate and what reminds you of them.

 I love the way these banners turned out.
-They were exactly what we were hoping to create for our girls.
+They were exactly the personalized gift we were hoping to create for our girls.
 Each banner turned out unique and beautiful just like our girls.

 Graduation is such a fun time in life.
 It’s worth celebrating in a big way.
 We hope our DIY Graduation Banner helps inspire you as you’re planning your child’s graduation party.